andrebellu/F-rec/face-agent/README.md

 python main.py
 ```

-You'll be recognized by the camera only if you have added yourself to the employers from the [webapp](https://f-rec.mattia.click/login).
+You'll be recognized by the camera only if you have added yourself to the employees from the web app, follow the instructions in the frontend directory to host it.
 If you haven't added yourself, you'll be recognized as an unknown person.